 The graduate school features 20 core facilities available for research on the UT Southwestern campus.
 These core labs utilize state of the art equipment and provide the support services necessary to help scientists effectively and efficiently conduct their research.

 Dallas is the ninth-largest city and part of the fourth-largest metropolitan area in the nation.
-With major sports teams, world-class restaurants, a vibrant arts district, nationally known shopping malls, and an extensive light rail system, Dallas offers the amenities of a large urban city with a thriving economy.
-The city’s low cost of living and outstanding schools and parks, such as White Rock Lake, are magnets for young professionals.
+With major sports teams, world-class restaurants, a vibrant arts district, two modern airports, and an extensive light rail system, Dallas offers the dynamic and diverse flavor of a large urban city with a thriving economy, affordable housing, and outstanding schools and parks such as Klyde Warren that are magnets for young professionals.
+Graduate students enjoy an excellent quality of life with our nationally competitive stipend of $34,500 (with no state income tax).